Building a Thriving Jewish Community Downtown

 “Visit the DBJCC!”

-Stacey, a native of Syosset, Long Island, works full-time for pharmaceutical firm Gilead Sciences; her husband Justin, works for T. Rowe Price downtown.
-Justin and Stacey met on J Date while they were both living in New York City.
+Stacy, a native of Syosset, Long Island, works full-time for pharmaceutical firm Gilead Sciences; her husband Justin, works for T. Rowe Price downtown.
+Justin and Stacy met on J Date while they were both living in New York City.
 They moved here over three-and-a-half years ago, opting for Baltimore’s slower pace.

-According to Stacey, DBJCC “is just a safe space, the electrical sockets are covered.
+According to Stacy, DBJCC “is just a safe space, the electrical sockets are covered.
 All the parents can hang out, talk to each other and socialize.
 We just have an amazing Jewish community.”

 “The Hello Baby class is great – the first exposure to other young moms is wonderful,” she says.